1821info11b,: Caleb Crompton

 Streetview of 709 MacArthur Street - 169kB jpg

-Above: Streetview of 709 MacArthur Street, the Blackman's home when Leslie enlisted
+Above: StreetView of 709 MacArthur Street, the BLACKMAN's home when Leslie enlisted

-Right: A modern map of Ballarat, Victoria, locating 709 MacArthur Street; 12 Baird Street where the family moved and 416 Creswick Road, the home of Maralena (Madalena) louisa Donald (nee Crompton - Caleb's daughter).
+Right: A modern map of Ballarat, Victoria, locating 709 MacArthur Street; 12 Baird Street where the family moved and 416 Creswick Road, the home of Maralena (Madalena) Louisa DONALD (nee Crompton - Caleb's daughter).

 With thanks to Warren Power of Creswick, Victoria for the photograph and map.